Treating Lung Injuries in Burn Cases

 Below are the most commonly used treatments for inhalation injuries:

 - Ventilator.
-Mechanical ventilation is often necessary with burn victims who have lung injuries.
+Mechanical ventilation is often necessary for burn victims who have lung injuries.
 Patients with deeper injuries may require positive end-expiratory pressure ventilation (PEEP), which keeps the tiny air-exchanging alveoli in the lungs from collapsing with each breath.

 - Extracorporeal Membrane Oxygenation (ECMO).
 Some patients with more severe lung injury need ECMO.
 In this intervention, blood is oxygenated outside of the body through a semipermeable membrane so that the lungs have a chance to rest and heal after a burn injury.